 The result of incorrect abscess treatment

-Chloe, a 9-year old Quarter Horse mare, had been diagnosed by the veterinarian with two abscesses.
+Chloe, a 9-year-old Quarter Horse mare, had been diagnosed by the veterinarian with two abscesses.
 She was given "special shoes" ( see below ) that were intended to protect her from the mud which was mistakenly diagnosed to be the direct cause of her abscesses.
-The shoes had actually compounded the problem and as a result the poor horse could barely walk by the time that she ultimately came to my attention.
+The shoes had compounded the problem and as a result, the poor horse could barely walk by the time she ultimately came to my attention.

 The shoes were not only glued to the hoof capsule but screws were also used, unintentionally causing new portals of entry for bacteria.
-Abscesses, or in this case horn-maceration, is caused by Fusobacteria which can only increase in the absence of air.
+Abscesses, or in this case horn-maceration, are caused by Fusobacteria which can only increase in the absence of air.
 The first picture below shows how the shoe trapped the bacteria in between the horn and the shoe.
-The second picture shows the exact source of the Fusobacterium, the remains of droppings which were left on the hoof and then hastily covered with the shoe.
+The second picture shows the exact source of the Fusobacterium, the remains of droppings that were left on the hoof and then hastily covered with the shoe.
 The perfect nourishment for an abscess.

-The shoe did not address the cause the problem.
+The shoe did not address the cause of the problem.
 It simply masked the symptoms.
 Cole's new owner decided to take the shoes off and contacted me.

 The actual reason that the bacteria could undermine the sole is the deformation of the hoof capsule.
 The pictures below show how the toe wall flares.
 The flare causes a stretch of the epidermal lamellae.
 By restoring the physiological hoof shape with correct trimming, the risk of re-occurring abscesses is significantly minimized.

 The bacteria undermined the entire sole and frog.
-The moment it is exposed to air, the bacteria die and new healthy horn is produced.
+The moment it is exposed to air, the bacteria die and a new healthy horn is produced.
 The horse walked better immediately the moment it stood on the hoof's newly created bearing edge.

 3 days later, sole and frog are protected by a new and harder horn; Chloe is running around on her turn-out without boots.
 The coronary band of the inner hoof wall becomes decompressed.
 As a result, the hoof capsule can grow back parallel and aligned to the coffin bone.